-While there is a great deal of anecdotal evidence of the benefits of yoga (just visit any yoga studio), to date only a handful of scientific studies have been conducted on persons with OA and RA (though several more are currently underway).
-These early studies have shown promising results with some improvement in joint health, physical functioning, and mental/emotional well-being.26–28 Yoga has an important positive effect on quality of life.
+While there is a great deal of anecdotal evidence of the benefits of yoga (just visit any yoga studio), to date only just over a dozen scientific studies have been conducted on persons with OA and RA.
+Early studies showed promising results with some improvement in joint health, physical functioning, and mental/emotional well-being.26–28 Yoga has an important positive effect on quality of life.
 People with arthritis may also enjoy yoga more than traditional forms of exercise, and exercise enjoyment is an important predictor of adherence(26, 27).
 This is particularly important considering that, on average, 50% of sedentary individuals will drop out of exercise within 6 months.31,32 Most importantly, a review of yoga studies has shown that serious injuries are rare if practiced under the guidance of certified instructors with avoidance of extreme positions.33,34

 In summary, yoga can be a meaningful and enjoyable alternative to traditional forms of exercise such as aerobics or aquatic exercise with important health benefits.
 Yoga can play an important role in reducing stress and frustration that results from pain and disability, and increasing positive feelings and wellbeing.
 Drug treatments for OA and RA have improved markedly in the last few years.
 Despite this, arthritis cannot be cured, and even the best medications and medical care can only help so much.
 There is a great need for additional activities patients can do to reduce pain, disability, and take control of the overall impact arthritis may have on their lives.
 Thus, the evidence suggests that, when combined with a program of good medical care, yoga may provide important additional physical and psychological health benefits for arthritis patients.
 Anecdotally, many participants in our research study are still practice yoga many years later, and consider it to be an important part of their lifestyle and disease management.

 If you are interested in learning more about yoga, read on.
 We hope you will find the following information and resources useful.